jimmysmits/CloudNotes/Preparation-Exam.md

 Link: <https://www.terraform.io/docs/backends/types/s3.html>

-## REVERT TO LOCAL BACKEND
+## Revert to local backend
 If we want to change from S3 backend to Local backend, only we need to do `terraform destroy` after that delete `backend.tf` file, and run `terraform init`

-## BACKEND LIMITATIONS & SECURITY
+## Backend limitations & security
 When we use Terraform is only allowed one backend.
 The state cannot store secrets, for that reason we need to encrypt at rest.

-## TERRAFORM FORCE UNLOCK
+## terraform force-unlock
 Manually unlock the state for the defined configuration.
 This will not modify your infrastructure.
 This command removes the lock on the state for the current configuration.
 The behavior of this lock is dependent on the backend being used.
 Local state files cannot be unlocked by another process.

-Usage: terraform force-unlock LOCK_ID [DIR]
+Usage: `terraform force-unlock LOCK_ID [DIR]`

 This is useful for example when another person write the remote state file, and something happening and the state file is lock, and we need to release.

 Link: <https://www.terraform.io/docs/commands/force-unlock.html>

-## TERRAFORM CLOUD
+## Terraform Cloud
 If we need the best solution for encryption and backups, the answer is Terraform Cloud.
 Terraform Cloud encrypt the state file at rest, and also encrypt using TLS.

 ## STATE IN MEMORY

-When we use remote states, Terraform save all the temporal information on memory, nothing persistent on disk, this is another Terraform security implementation.
+When we use remote states, Terraform save all the temporal information in memory, nothing persistent on disk, this is another Terraform security implementation.

 ## BACKEND AND STRING INTERPOLATION
 Backend cannot have any interpolations or use any variables.
 This need to be manually hardcoded

 ## terraform state push